Proof of insurance in Colorado

 Even better, if you're an Esurance customer, you can access our free mobile app 24/7 for your ID cards, policy documents, and more.

-Failure to provide proof of coverage upon request can result in a 4-point penalty on your driving record, as well as a fine.
+Failure to provide proof of insurance upon request can result in a 4-point penalty on your driving record, as well as a fine.

 Uninsured drivers in Colorado